 People of moderate athletic ability were doing it without much issue, so Celine climbed up and over to assess the danger level.
 Our kids are great at scrambling over rocks, but we elected to not go any further.

 At 3 & 5 years old, our kids listening skills are pretty typical for their age (i.e: not good at all).
-Without the ability to trust that they would listen and obey all commands, we couldn’t be certain of a safe passage over these rocks.
+Without the ability to trust that they would follow through on all the direction we gave them, we couldn’t be certain of a safe passage over these rocks.
 So, we turned back… better to walk away and live to hike it another day!

 We were pretty bummed to have to turn back on the Double O Arch Trail so quickly, but not to be defeated, we tried the Primitive Trail and we’re really glad we did – it was awesome!